Shaggy Rag Rugs

 You can of course do this with a ruler and scissors, but the novelty soon wears off.
 The easy answer is to use a cutting gauge.
 This is a small length of wood with a groove along one side.
 The circumference of this is the same as the length of strips you need, so you just wind the long torn strip around the cutting gauge (see diagram) and cut along the groove with a knife or scissors and all the bits that drop off will be the length you need.

 Cutting gauges are easy to come by and, as you might expect, cheap to buy.
-If you”ve read the ”declaration chapter” perhaps I should point out that I make cutting gauges as well.
+If you”ve read the ”declaration chapter” perhaps I should point out that we make cutting gauges as well.
 Tearing the strip the long way is, naturally, the quickest and easiest method but it only recognises them.
 This means that the actual layout will be simple, though it can still involve a lot of artistry.

 Obviously, a picture rug will need to have the picture drawn onto the backcloth.
 Being a loose weave hessian is difficult to draw on but chalk works very well ( a note of caution: drawing on hessian with chalk always means also drawing on whatever is underneath it at the time).
 As long as the backcloth is filled up it doesn”t matter in what order the bits of cloth are put in, or what shapes they fill up but it”s worth remembering that if a line of pieces is less than two bits wide it won”t appear as a line on the finished rug.
 In fact three or four pieces wide would be clearer.